Exploring Modular Building HVAC Systems

 Unit size — The size of your HVAC unit will be dependent on the square footage of your building.
 If you undersize your HVAC unit, it may not keep up with the demands of your space.
 But if you oversize your HVAC unit, you can create a lot of wasted energy.

 Sound — In the past, modular HVAC options were condemned for being noisy and distracting.
 However, modern systems offer sound reduction systems that cut down on the noise created by vibrations and energy transfer.

 Programmable thermostats — Your building’s heating and cooling can be controlled through a basic thermostat.
 However, upgrading to a programmable thermostat will allow you to conserve energy by changing your HVAC setting based on prime occupancy hours.

 Efficiency — Modular HVAC systems are available in both gas and electric operation.
-It’s important to look at the benefits of both of these options.
 Gas HVAC systems are more efficient because they heat faster.
 Therefore the burners are instantly hot when they come on.
 This makes gas a better option in colder climates.
-Gas also tends to be a cheaper energy than electric energy.
+Gas also tends to be cheaper energy than electric energy.

 On the other hand, electric HVAC units are more affordable than gas and they often require less maintenance.
 Electric HVAC systems are a better choice in warmer climates where they are used less often, requiring less maintenance and maximizing affordability.

 In summary, gas HVAC units offer savings from energy costs and efficiency, while electric HVAC units provide savings from a more affordable unit cost and less preventative maintenance requirements.